zachmay/inventorium/report.md

 Similarly, we want the users of our API to be able to manually select what related information is returned by the API.
-In this case, API clients can specify whether or not to retrieve the rooms attached to a building, saving a database query if the room information is not needed.
-As with `BuildingSortBy`, we define how to convert `BuildingExpand` values to and from `Text` so that Servant can parse them and hand over type-safe values to our implementation code.
+In this case, API clients can specify whether or not to retrieve the rooms attached to a building, saving an unnecessary database query if the room information is not needed.
+As with `BuildingSortBy`, we define how to convert `BuildingExpand` values to and from `Text` so that Servant can parse them into type-safe values for our application code.

 We will see how these types are used when we look at the type-level definition of our application's API in the following section.